greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/gitlab-related-party-transactions-policy_1_1.md

 ---
-title: "GitLab Related Party Transactions Policy"
+title: GitLab Related Party Transactions Policy
-description: "Overview of the Related Party Transactions Policy at GitLab."
+description: Overview of the Related Party Transactions Policy at GitLab.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/gitlab-related-party-transactions-policy_1_1/
+linkTitle: GitLab Related Party Transactions Policy
+type: docs
 ---

 {{% alert title="This is a Controlled Document" color="danger" %}}
 Inline with GitLab's regulatory obligations, changes to [controlled documents]({{< ref "controlled-document-procedure" >}}) must be approved or merged by a code owner.
 All contributions are welcome and encouraged.
 {{% /alert %}}